-Only completed application will be reviewed for admission into the College of Design.
-The transfer applicationchecklist provides details on the application requirements.
+Only completed applications will be reviewed for admission into the College of Design.
+The transfer application checklist provides details on the application requirements.

 Please note that while programs admit for spring, studio sequencing for Pre-Architecture, Pre-Apparel, and Pre-Interior Design only begin in the fall term.

 Use the Transferology system to see how transfer courses from other schools may fulfill U of M liberal education requirements.
 After admission, the Office of Admissions reviews a student's transfer coursework to determine transferability of credit as elective and/or liberal education requirements.
 For classes not listed in Transferology, or on the regional transfer guides at right, admitted students can submit course materials to be reviewed by faculty for transferability into a Design major.

 If you would like to submit transfer course work for review to meet major (versus liberal education) requirements please contact Woody Stulberg to discuss course petition process.